 2 cups flour

 1 cup of nuts (walnuts! almonds!
-Perhaps half of each?)
+Perhaps half of each?)3 eggs, beaten

 Preheat oven to 325 degrees